grealesguti/ParallelNSGAII_G4/Readme.md

 4. ncon: Number of constraints
 5. nreal: Number of real design variables
 6. lines (6->6+nreal)min_realvar[i]: minimum value of 'i' real variable  max_realvar[i]: maximum value of 'i' real variable (space separation)
-7. pcross_real: probability of crossover of real variable
+7. pcross_real: probability of crossover of real variable (TODO)
 8. pmut_real: probability of mutation of real variable It is recommended each decision variable is mutated with a probability of 1 / L, where L is the number of decision variables.
 This results in one mutation per offspring on average.
-9. eta_c: distribution index for real variable SBX crossover
+9. eta_c: distribution index for real variable SBX crossover (TODO)
-10. eta_m: distribution index for real variable polynomial mutation
+10. eta_m: distribution index for real variable polynomial mutation (TODO)
 11. nbin: number of binary variables
 12. nbits[i]: number of bits for i^{th} binary variable
 13. (lines 13+nreal->13+nreal+nbits) min_binvar[i]: minimum value of i^{th} binary variable max_binvar[i]: maximum value of i^{th} binary variable (space separation)
 14. pcross_bin: probability of crossover for binary variable
 15. pmut_bin: probability of mutation for binary variable
 16. problem definition: -t x for one of the test problems or -f <shared_library.in> funcname for a custom problem.
 Where x in is the index for the test problem and  <shared_library.in> is the path to the shared library, and funcname is the name of the function for the problem definition.
-The following are the indexes for the test problems
+The following are the indexes for the test problems (Multi-Objective Optimization using Evolutionary Algorithms, Kalyanmoy Deb, Wiley 2001, Section 8.4 Comparison of Multi-Objective Evolutionary Algorithms [https://www.academia.edu/33099123/Deb_2001_Multi_Objective_Optimization_Using_Evolutionary_Algorithms])
     * 0 = SCH1
     * 1 = SCH2
     * 2 = FON